Rangers vs Celtic: Philippe Clement claims 'moral' victory after sensational comeback earns Old Firm draw

 Rangers found themselves 2-0 down at the interval after an abject opening 45 minutes, leaving Clement to deliver a half-time team talk he later told Sky Sports was better not repeated outside of the home dressing room.

-A much-improved showing after the break finally looked to have earned a point when Abdallah Sima netted an 86th-minute equaliser, only for Adam Idah to restore Celtic's lead barely 70 seconds later.
+A much-improved showing after the break finally looked to have earned a point when Abdallah Sima netted an 86th-minute equaliser, only for Adam Idah to restore Celtic's lead just 71 seconds later.

 Substitute Rabbi Matondo would go on to have the final say, however, when his stunning curler from a tight angle rounded off the scoring to leave Rangers a point behind their title rivals with a game in hand.